7.62×25mm Tokarev: Design

-Performance
+Ammunition and performance

 Various Tokarev cartridges achieve muzzle velocities around the range of 1,300 to 1,800 fps.
 A common velocity is around 442 m/s with about 544 J of energy.
 Given the wide disparity in ammunition manufactured in many different nations, ammunition is encountered that yields higher and lower velocities.
 Some newly manufactured ammunition intended for commercial use has a velocity of approximately 1560 ft/s.